Matrix integrals $\&$ finite holography: Critical exponents in the continuum picture

 where $\tilde{g}_{ij}$ is taken to be the round metric on $S^2$ such that $R[\tilde{g}_{ij}] = 2$ and $\Lambda \geq 0$ is the cosmological constant.
 Moreover, $Q = b + 1/b$ with \cite{Seiberg:1990eb, Ginsparg:1993is, DiFrancesco:1993cyw, DioBeatrix}

 The residual gauge invariance in the Weyl gauge enforces that all operators of the combined theory are spinless primaries with conformal dimension $\Delta = 1$.
 In the trivial ghost sector this is achieved by dressing the matter primaries of weight $\Delta_{\mathrm{m}}$ by a Liouville operator of weight $\Delta_L = 1-\Delta_{\mathrm{m}}$. {\textbf{Unitary 2d CFT on a fluctuating background.} We now specify to a unitary two-dimensional CFT with $c_{\mathrm{m}} \in (0,1)$.
 The simplest critical exponent corresponds to the matter identity whose coupling is $\Lambda$.
-The partition function of interest is
+The partition function of interest is\footnote{On a genus $h$ surface there is also a topological term proportional to $e^{\vartheta\chi}$, where $\vartheta$ is the coupling governing the genus expansion, see e.g. \cite{DioBeatrix}.
+As we are working on a fixed topology throughout this section we will drop this term.}

 We indicate the partition function on a fluctuating background by $\mathcal{Z}$.
 A simple derivation of the above follows from performing a shift in $\varphi$ \cite{David:1988hj,Distler:1988jt}.
 Due to the Liouville dressing, the critical exponent of the identity is no longer simply given by $\boldsymbol{\nu}_0 = 1$ (\ref{eq:cexponent_fixedb}), but rather \cite{Knizhnik:1988ak}